CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-04-02-aws-simulation3.md

 {% highlight shell %}
 $ roslaunch simulation simulation.launch
 {% endhighlight %}
-and you will see a car on a race track
+and you will see a car on a race track, now we have a car model and need to somehow control it.
 ![car model in world](/assets/car_track.png)